02369-Software-processes-and-patterns/StudyHub/README.md

 Everything you need to build a Svelte project, powered by [`sv`](https://github.com/sveltejs/cli).

-## Install guide

-# create a new project in the current directory
 # StudyHub — Install & Run Guide

 This repository contains the StudyHub SvelteKit application.